Key takeaways

 The asset can be forex index, oil, metals, contracts, currencies, or stock indices.
 Hence, you can speculate on price movements or hedging against them to make profits.

-The list below identifies the top futures instruments to trade, spanning across several types of futures:
+The list below identifies the top futures instruments to trade, spanning across several types of futures designed to fulfill your areas of interest:

 Here are some criteria you should consider when picking the best futures to trade:

 - Market Liquidity: Liquidity eases you to trade without affecting the instrument's price.
-To consider an instrument liquid, you need high market activities –trade volume and open interest.
-Thus, creating lots of trading opportunities with low slippage.
+To consider an instrument liquid, you need high, market activities, trade volume, and open interest.

-- Margin Requirements: Margin sums up the money you need as a deposit to open a trading position.
+- Margin requirements: Margin sums up the money you need as a deposit to open a trading position.
 It also determines the kind of contract you can trade and the position sizing permitted.
 Margin and equity work side-by-side.
 Remember, the lower the margin, the less money you need to risk.
-So, the margin is a huge deciding factor when selecting what futures to trade.

-- Market Trends: Trend is every trader's friend.
+- Market trends: Trend is every trader's friend.
 It can be bullish/bearish or ranging.
 Using historical data, earnings seasons, and economic cycles, you can predict market trends to take advantage of the movement.
-This is an ideal criterion for swing/long-term traders to determine what to trade.

 - Diversification: It's a no-brainer not to put all your eggs in one basket.
 Diversify your futures watchlists to include commodity, currency, interest rate, energy, and stock.
 However, only include instruments you have done your research on.